Raga0074/Final-Year-Project/README.md

   ## Usage

   - Customize the content in the `home.php` and styles in the `style.css` file to suit your needs.
-  - Explore and modify animations in the `` file.
+  - Explore and modify animations in the `home.php` file.

   ## Contributing